 USER_INDEXES.CLUSTERING_FACTOR – This defines how ordered the rows are in the

 index.
 If CLUSTERING_FACTOR approaches the number of blocks in the table, the rows are ordered.
 If it approaches the number of rows in the table, the rows are randomly ordered.
 In such a case, it is unlikely that index entries in the same leaf block will point to rows in the same data blocks.

--There are many other factors that affect the cost, but sometimes the above can help to show why an index is not being used by the CBO.
+Many other factors affect the cost, but sometimes the above can help to show why the CBO is not using an index.
 If from checking the above you still feel that the query should be using an index, try specifying an index hint.
 Obtain an explain plan of the query either using TKPROF with TIMED_STATISTICS, so that one can see the CPU utilization, or with AUTOTRACE to see the statistics.
 Compare this to the explain plan when not using an index.

 When should one rebuild an index?

 You can run the ‘ANALYZE INDEX VALIDATE STRUCTURE’ command on the affected indexes – each invocation of this command creates a single row in the INDEX_STATS view.
 This row is overwritten by the next ANALYZE INDEX command, so copy the contents of the view into a local table after each ANALYZE.
 The ‘badness’ of the index can then be judged by the ratio of ‘DEL_LF_ROWS’ to ‘LF_ROWS’.

 Some wait events from V$SESSION_WAIT and V$SYSTEM_EVENT views: